tomasp1189/personal-README/README.md

 - Recognizing that life happens in phases, I don't expect you to be at your peak performance 100% of the time.
 - My only expectation is that you give your best effort.
 - I strive to meet with my team members individually at least once a week for a sync, and I'm open to pairing sessions as often as needed, provided it doesn't hinder my ability to fulfill my responsibilities to other team members and the company.
-- I want you to enjoy your job as much as I do, this means that
+- My goal is for you to enjoy your job, and I'll do my best to ensure you're satisfied with the work you're doing.
+That being said, I have blind spots, so I encourage you to make an effort to communicate your needs.
+I'll do my utmost to meet those needs, or at the very least, manage expectations and find a compromise that works for both of us.
+- I am not a dictator; decisions will be made collectively as a team, and we need to trust each person's expertise in their respective area.
+- As the team leader, I've got your back.
+We'll celebrate our successes together, and if things go south, I'll step up and handle the consequences.

 ### WEB3 Research and Development

+Life has blessed me once again, as it often does, by giving me the opportunity to lead the Web3 efforts within the company.
+While this doesn't make me an expert, it does mean that I'm currently dedicating most of my time to researching and coding in this area.
+Rest assured, I'll strive to achieve a high level of expertise in the process.

-Life has blessed me, as I often feel it does, and i've been given the opportunity to lead the Web3 efforts in the company but by no means does this mean I'm the expert.
-This is what I currently spend most time coding.
+Life has blessed me, as I often feel it does, and i've been given the opportunity to lead the Web3 efforts in the company.
+By no means does this make me an expert it simply means this is what I currently spend most time investigating and coding and I will strive to reach a level of expertise.

 ### Colleague

-I'm passionate about my work and enjoy seeing others passionate about theirs.
-If you need to bounce ideas off someone you'll find me to be a partner in crime.
+I'm super passionate about my work and love seeing others fired up about theirs too.
+If you ever need to bounce ideas off someone, just know I'm always up for being your partner in crime.

-###

 <!-- ROADMAP -->

 ## Roadmap

-- [ ] Feature 1
-- [ ] Feature 2
+- [ ] Professional
+  - [x] Senior Front End Engineer (Been there, done that!)
+  - [~] Team Lead (Climbing the ladder, still learning)
+  - [~] Web3 Engineer (The future is now, and I'm on it!)
-- [ ] Feature 3
+- [ ] Personal
+  - [~] Father (Master of the Dad-joke art)
+  - [~] BJJ (Learning involuntary yoga)
-  - [ ] Nested Feature
+  - [ ]

 See the [open issues](https://github.com/tomasp1189/repo_name/issues) for a full list of proposed features (and known issues).